By: CS2103T-F10-2 Since: Feb 2020 Licence: MIT

 In order to resolve this issue, we need to employ the observer pattern design.

-is a utility class to support the observer pattern by managing a list of listeners (observers) and firing PropertyChangeEvent
+PropertyChangeSupport is a utility class to support the observer pattern by managing a list of listeners (observers) and firing PropertyChangeEvent to the listeners.

 The class diagram above showcases our implementation of a two-tier observer-observable structure: